Automate your development process

 Building an Android project on Codemagic

-Before starting a build on Codemagic, make sure that you have the codemagic.yaml
+Before starting a build on Codemagic, make sure that you have committed the codemagic.yaml

 Follow the steps below to start a build:

-Select the workflow from the YAML file and click Start new build.
+Select a workflow, and click on Start new build.

 This will start a new build for your native Android project.